Silver bromide: Solubility

 The silver halides have a wide range of solubilities.
 The solubility of AgF is about 6 × 107 times that of AgI.
 These differences are attributed to the relative solvation enthalpies of the halide ions; the enthalpy of solvation of fluoride is anomalously large.

 Photosensitivity

-Although photographic processes had been in use since the mid-1800s, there were no suitable theoretical explanations until 1938 with the publication of a paper by R.W.
+Although photographic processes have been in development since the mid-1800s, there were no suitable theoretical explanations until 1938 with the publication of a paper by R.W.
 Gurney and N.F.
 Mott.
 This paper triggered a large amount of research in fields of solid-state chemistry and physics, as well more specifically in silver halide photosensitivity phenomena.

 Further research into this mechanism revealed that the photographic properties of silver halides (in particular AgBr) were a result of deviations from an ideal crystal structure.
 Factors such as crystal growth, impurities, and surface defects all affect concentrations of point ionic defects and electronic traps, which affect the sensitivity to light and allow for the formation of a latent image.